Dig deeper. Wrestle. Share conversation about God, the Bible and life topics that matter.

 Seven sessions – and the opportunity to continue.

 The introductory curriculum is called “Developing a Spiritual Lens”.
 These seven conversations invite you to practice using a common language for engaging faith together.
 There is little or no pre-work and a whole lot of grace.
 All of the resources for this curriculum live in a Google Classroom designed for these 7 sessions.

 When you register for a small group, you are saying YES to these sessions.
 When you’ve completed them, discern together as a group who wants to continue and what it will look like moving forward.

 Where will groups meet?

-Each group will determine the best approach to gathering — digitally, in person, or a hybrid.
+Each group can decide how to gather — digitally, in person, outdoors, or a hybrid.
 We continue to recommend a safe and healthy practice of social-distancing based on the state’s guidelines.
-We want all members to feel comfortable and supported in this ministry.
+We want all members of your group to feel comfortable participating.

 What does support look like?

-All curriculum is provided.
-Each week the group’s host will have access to scripture readings, videos, podcasts, questions and prayers to guide your discussion.
+You have a lot of staff support while you’re getting started and using the introductory curriculum.
+Your group has access to scripture readings, videos, podcasts, questions and prayers to guide your discussion.
 Hosts will coordinate meeting times, communicate with group members as necessary, and help facilitate discussion.
-In addition, small group ministry staff members are available for guidance, pastoral care and technical assistance.
+In addition, small group ministry staff members are available for guidance, pastoral care and technical assistance along the way.

 Other Adult Ministry Groups